 Institute of Technology and Sciences, Vidya Niketan Pilani and many other

-schools and colleges run by Birlaji.
+schools and colleges run by Birlas.
 His organizing capacity with a keen sense

 of proportion and ability to inspire devotion in others became foundation stones

 of these well-known institutions.

 He was an example for others to emulate.
 He dedicated a larger portion of his